Mortgage Life Loan

 Difference with life annuity and conventional mortgage

-A life mortgage with periodic interest payments should not be confused with a life sale or a conventional mortgage.
+A life mortgage with periodic interest payments should not be confused with a life sale or conventional mortgage.

 Persons concerned